constructpm/qtwebkit-build/README.md

 ### The build

-The workflow will pull the Qt source code from the `qtwebkit/qtwebkit` github repo.
+The workflow will pull the Qt source code from the `movableink/webkit` github repo (apparent successor to the `qtwebkit/qtwebkit` repo).
 We use checkout specific commit hashes so we can get repeatable builds using the same source.

 ### Trigger the build